-I will accept applications until all spots are filled, and I will start offering spots to people in early November.
+I will accept applications until all spots are filled, and I will start offering spots to people in late October.

 I can't wait for January, and hope you'll be there with us!

 Not Ready to Apply Because You Have Questions?
 I'm happy to talk with you or anyone else involved in your decision to apply to this program.
-Please feel free to call my office at 336-499-5816 or to email me.
+Please feel free to call my office at 336-300-8394 or to email me.
 If you need references, I can put you in touch with anyone who provided a testimonial on this page.

 Not Ready to Apply Because There's No Way You Can Afford It?
 The All-Access Pass to our Weekly Webinar Series and E-Books is your next best option.
 Sorry, but we do not offer scholarships for this program.